vladigt9/Advanced-tictactoe-with-MCTS-AI/README.md

 - [Future Enhancements](#future-enhancements)

 ## Introduction
 This modified Tic-Tac-Toe game uses MCTS to simulate moves, making it more challenging and providing insights into AI-based decision-making.
-It explores various strategies to maximize the winning potential of each move.
 The repository includes a play file which can be used to play the modified 4v4 version of Tic-Tac-Toe.
-The rest is simulation files, data and MCTS strategies.
-They serve the purpose to see if the first or the second player has an advantage in the game and if playing with specific strategies would change those results.
+The rest are simulation files, data, and MCTS strategies.
+They are used to determine whether the first or second player has an advantage in the game and whether playing with specific strategies would change those results.

 ## Game Rules
 The rules follow the traditional Tic-Tac-Toe structure with some modifications: